-To set the stage for enzymatic aggregation, we review some essential features of classical aggregation.
-Aggregation is a ubiquitous kinetic process in which a population of clusters continuously merge to form clusters of ever-increasing mass~\cite{Leyvraz03,KRB}.
+To set the stage for catalytic coagulation, we review some essential features of classical coagulation.
+Coagulation is a ubiquitous kinetic process in which a population of clusters continuously merge to form clusters of ever-increasing mass~\cite{Leyvraz03,KRB}.
 This process underlies many physical phenomena, such as blood clotting, gravitational accretion of gas clouds into stars and planets, and gelation.
 In aggregation, two clusters of mass $i$ and $j$ join irreversibly at rate $K_{ij}$ to form a cluster of mass $i+j$ according to

 The basic observables are the densities of clusters of mass $k$ at time $t$.
 These $k$-mer densities depend in an essential way on the reaction rates $K_{ij}$.
-Much effort has been devoted to determining these cluster densities in the perfectly-mixed or mean-field limit, where the shape and spatial location of the clusters are ignored and the only degree of freedom for each cluster is its mass~\cite{ziff1980kinetics,Ernst85a,Ernst85b,Ernst88}.
+Much effort has been devoted to determining these cluster densities in the perfectly-mixed or mean-field limit, where the shape and spatial location of the clusters are ignored and the only degree of freedom for each cluster is its mass~\cite{Ziff,Ernst85a,Ernst85b,Ernst88}.

 Let $c_k(t)$ denote the density of $k$-mers at time $t$.
 In the simplest aggregation process with mass-independent reaction rates, the Smoluchowski equations \cite{Smo16,Smo17,Chandra} describing the evolution of densities in the mean-field limit are particularly simple: